 An inventory of the existing and planned ITS elements in the Region was conducted.
-ITS elements include not only field devices such as traffic signal systems or dynamic message signs, but also centers and vehicles, such as traffic operations centers and fire vehicles, that would support or interact with the ITS system in the Region.
+ITS elements include not only field devices such as traffic signal systems or dynamic message signs (DMS), but also centers and vehicles, such as traffic operations centers and fire vehicles, that would support or interact with the ITS system in the Region.

 The National ITS Architecture groups ITS services into bundles that are called market packages.
 There are 91 market packages in the current version of the National ITS Architecture.
-The market packages and their definitions have been included in Appendix A. In August of 2007 regional stakeholders met to select the ITS services for the Lawrence-Douglas County Regional ITS Architecture that could help address local transportation needs.
-Region selected 45 market packages to address transportation needs in the Region.
+The market packages and their definitions have been included in Appendix A. In 2007 August of stakeholders met to select the ITS services for the Lawrence-Douglas County Regional ITS Architecture that could help address local transportation needs.
+The Region selected 44 market packages to address transportation needs in the Region.
 These selected market packages were then customized for the Region and can be found in Appendix B. There is at least one market package diagram for each agency that may need the deployment of a selected market package.
 The diagrams graphically document which agencies will be involved in each market package and what type of information should be shared.

-Of the market packages selected and customized, 20 were designated as a high priority for the Region.
+Of the market packages selected and customized, 21 were designated as a high priority for the Region.
 Stakeholders prioritized market packages based on regional needs, feasibility, likelihood of deployment, and overall contribution of the market package in meeting the goals and vision for ITS functionality in the Region.
-A full list of the selected ITS market packages and the priority assigned to each by the regional stakeholders is included in Table 5.
+A full list of the selected ITS market packages and the priority assigned to each by the regional stakeholders is included in Table 6.

 One of the primary purposes of the architecture is to standardize the exchanges of information.
 Standardization increases interoperability of systems and facilitates future expansion.
 The National ITS Architecture associates standards with most of the data flows in the architecture.
 When the desired ITS services are documented in accordance with the National ITS Architecture a list of applicable standards is developed based on the data flows selected.
-The applicable standards for the Lawrence-Douglas County Region can be found in Table 7.
+The applicable standards for the Lawrence-Douglas County Region can be found in Table 8.

-As part of an operational concept for the Region, the roles and responsibilities of each agency in the operation of the regional ITS system have been identified and are included in Table 8.
-Roles and responsibilities are categorized across a range of transportation services such as arterial management, highway management, incident management, or transit management.
+As part of an operational concept for the Region, the roles and responsibilities of each agency in the operation of the regional ITS system have been identified and are included in Table 9.
+Roles and responsibilities are categorized across a range of transportation services such as surface street management, freeway management, incident management, or transit management.

 The Regional ITS Architecture provides the foundation for the implementation of ITS in the Lawrence-Douglas County Region.
 The plan needs to be incorporated into the regional planning process so that the ITS vision for the Region is considered when implementing ITS projects and to ensure that the Region remains eligible for federal funding of ITS projects.
-To remain a useful planning tool, the ITS architecture will require periodic maintenance.
-Section 5 will document how the ITS architecture will be updated and will outline a process for evaluating whether or not a project fits within the architecture.
+To remain a useful planning tool, the ITS Architecture will require periodic maintenance.
+Section 5 documents how the ITS Architecture will be updated and outlines a process for evaluating whether or not a project conforms to the Regional ITS Architecture.

-A companion document to the Regional ITS Architecture will be developed to identify projects that can be implemented incrementally to develop intelligent transportation systems in the Lawrence-Douglas County Region.
-The Lawrence-Douglas County ITS Deployment Plan will group the projects into short-term (5-year), mid-term (10-year), and long-term (20-year) deployment timeframes and provide a brief description and estimate of probable cost for planning purposes.
+A companion document to the Regional ITS Architecture has been developed to identify projects that can be implemented incrementally to deploy the ITS systems in the Lawrence-Douglas County Region.
+The Lawrence-Douglas County ITS Deployment Plan identifies projects for deployment in the Region and includes the agency responsible for implementation, an opinion of probable cost, and the time-frame for implementation.
+The market packages that each project will help to implement are also identified.